top of page

 3

 Each youth comes to the employment journey from a different place.
-Some may come from highly supportive families with resources available to support movement through the journey.
-Others may be living in poverty with no family, resources, or support.
-Some youth experience intersecting barriers that pose a complex mix of challenges to employment.
-Each youths’ capacity to engage with programming and move through the employment journey is influenced by many factors.
-It is important that support is available to all youth, regardless of their capacity to engage.
-Support that is flexible and responsive to a continuum of needs and experiences is essential.
+Some YWD come from families with resources available to support their development.
+Others are living in poverty, or do not have family, resources or support.
+Some youth experience intersecting barriers to employment.
+Each youth’s capacity to engage with programming and move through the employment journey is unique.

 4